+We can see how all three of these interact with a simple example.
+Let's say you are on your way to eat lunch with some friends.
+On the drive to the restaurant you are hopefully focusing on your driving and getting their safely.
+You sit down and eat a great lunch, which is satisfying, and you enjoy the company of your friends, which meets the need for connection.
+All of us are constantly striving to meet these needs, even when we aren't really thinking about it.
 Inside of our brains we have two basic settings: a responsive mode and a reactive mode.
 When our essential needs are met, most of us default to being responsive.
 For example, when I feel safe, I am more likely to feel calm and peaceful.
 When I feel satisfied, I feel more grateful and happy with life.
 And when I feel connected, I am more likely to respond to other positively, feel compassion for others, and be kind.

 But what happens when our basic need for safety is not met, and we lose our job, or have an accident, or don't have transportation?
-Our brain often switches to Reactive mode and it makes it much more difficult to connect with others or enjoy life, and we may turn to other things to temporarily meet our need for satisfaction and connection such as drugs, alcohol or risky sex.
-The point is that concrete support really is foundational in meeting our needs for safety.
+Our brain often switches to the Reactive mode and it makes it much more difficult to connect with others or enjoy life, and we may turn to other things to temporarily meet our need for satisfaction and connection such as drugs, alcohol or risky sex.
+The point is that feeling supported and connected really is foundational in meeting our needs for safety.